-Dams keep their whelping box clean by eating afterbirths and puppy urine and feces.
+Dams clean their whelping box by eating afterbirths, puppy urine, and feces.
 It is perfectly normal for the dam to eat the afterbirths and she should be left alone to do so.
 Dams, especially in their first litters, can sometimes take a bite out of their own offspring.
 It is important in a first litter to pay close attention to the dam while interfering as little as possible.

 Loss of appetite and tiredness